The Patent Litigation Law Review: Russia

 In patent-related matters, there are two independent forums that merge at the appellate level in Russia.

-Patent infringement actions are first commenced in the commercial courts, and at the second level of appeal, make their way to the IP Court.
-From there, cases move on further appeal, with leave, to the Supreme Court as explained in more detail in Section III.ii.
+Patent infringement actions are first commenced in the commercial courts.
+At the second level of appeal, the actions make their way to the IP Court.
+From there, cases move on to further appeal, with leave, to the Supreme Court as explained in more detail in Section III.ii.

-Each proceeding, for infringement and for validity, is independent from the other.
+Proceedings for infringement and for validity are independent.
 The overall process is commonly referred to as a bifurcated patent system.

-Until 2014, the highest court of appeal, in IP and commercial matters, was the Supreme Arbitration Court.
-In 2014, the Supreme Arbitration Court was liquidated and all of its powers were vested into the newly reconstituted Supreme Court,15 which is located in Moscow.
+Until 2014, the highest court of appeal, in intellectual property and commercial matters, was the Supreme Arbitration Court.
+In 2014, the Supreme Arbitration Court was liquidated, and all of its powers were vested into the newly reconstituted Supreme Court,15 which is located in Moscow.
 Decisions of the IP Court, which is part of the Arbitration Court system, are now supervised by a 30-judge Economic Collegium that is part of the redefined Supreme Court.

 ii Practice and procedure in patent litigation